For more information regarding eligibility please go to

 For non-native Finnish speaking students Finnish language will be taught as part of the curriculum and students will be encouraged to continue their Finnish studies all through the programme in order to equip them with language skills to meet the demands of the Finnish labour market.

-Application period for the degree programme is from January 9 to January 24, 2018.
-Application should be sent through Studyinfo (www.studyinfo.fi)
+Application period for the degree programme is from 14 March to 28 March, 2018.
+Application should be sent through Studyinfo (www.studyinfo.fi, click the image below)

-Admission to the degree programme in adventure and outdoor education is based on the total points of the SAT test and the interview.
-In order to be considered for admission, applicants must pass each part of the examination.
+Admission to the degree programme in adventure and outdoor education is based on the total points of the SAT test (40 %) and the interview (60 %).
+In order to be considered for admission, applicants must pass both parts (SAT test and interview) of the examination.

 Student selection is based on two parts: